mjoblin/vibinui/README.md

 2. Use the backend's commandline interface to download and install the UI application onto the backend.

-The backend will then be able to serve the UI to a browser running on any other machine on the same network (a laptop, iPad, etc) via a URL hosted on the backend, such as `http://192.168.1.100/ui`.
+The backend will then be able to serve the UI to a browser running on any other device on the same network (a laptop, iPad, etc) via a URL hosted on the backend, such as `http://192.168.1.100/ui`.

-In most cases, the backend will run on an always-on machine on the network -- such as a server or Raspberry Pi -- so it's always available to any browser which wants to access the UI.
+The backend expects to be installed on an always-on machine on the network (such as a server or Raspberry Pi), to ensure it's always available to any browser running on any other device on the network.
+This is not strictly required however, and it's possible to run everything on (say) a single laptop.

 ## Developers